-When the kale starts have 4 true leaves and are around 3-4 inches high, they are ready to be moved outside.
+When the kale starts have four true leaves and are around 3-4 inches high, they are ready to be moved outside.
 Harden them off before transplanting by taking them outside for two hours the first day.
 Then, incrementally increase the amount of time they are outside until by the end of a week they are outside for the full day.

 Kale likes to be in a sunny location, so pick a spot with full sun if possible.
 Plant the seedlings 12-15 inches apart in rows that are 24 inches apart.

 Step Four – Care for Your Plants

-Side dress the kale plants with fertilizer a couple times during the season.
+Side dress the kale plants with fertilizer a couple of times during the season.
 Side dressing means applying the fertilizer 4-5 inches away from the base of the plant in a shallow furrow.

 Keep the soil moist, at about 1 – 1.5 inches of water per week.
 Kale likes a well-watered environment, but be careful not to overwater them since that may cause root rot.
 A rain gauge set in the garden will let you know how much water Mother Nature is providing them.

 Spread a leaf or straw mulch around the plants to keep the moisture in the soil and keep weeds away from your plants.

 There are a few bugs and pests that may take a liking to your kale plants.
 Cabbage worms can be an issue as can cabbage aphids.
 If you see these, pick off the infected leaves or pull up the entire plant.
 These pests won’t kill your kale; they’ll just enjoy it before you get a chance to.
 If the plants are still young, cover them with row covers or a lightweight fabric to keep the pests away until the plants are bigger and hardier.